 Number Name Description

 0 No response The event is ignored.

 1 Info The event is logged in the event log.

 3 Warning The drive issues a warning.

-13 Warning, Current Lim.
-Ramp - Persistent A warning is issued, and the pos./neg. active current limits are ramped to preset values.
-The current limit overrides stay active until the warning is acknowledged by a reset.

 10 Fault A fault is issued, and the modulation is stopped.

 7.3.14.7 Fieldbus Protections (Menu Index 2.9.8)